 Morse Code is a method of communication in which characters are sequenced in two different signal durations using dots and dashes.
 These codes are transmitted as electrical pulses of varied lengths.
-It was invented by Samuel Morse and Alfred Vail.
+Samuel Morse and Alfred Vail invented it.

 Is Morse code still used?

-Morse Code is popular among amateur radio operators.
-It is also used to send emergency signals.
+Morse Code usage still persists today.
+It is popular among amateur radio operators, and some also use it to send emergency signals.

 How do you use Morse code?

-Morse Code uses an alphabet made up of dots and dashes (for instance, the letter "s" is three dots and "o" is three dashes.)
-It is used by tapping the combination of dots and dashes needed and pausing for the correct gap duration.
+Morse Code uses an alphabet made up of dots and dashes (for instance, the letter "S" is three dots and "O" is three dashes.)
+To use it, one must tap the combination of dots and dashes needed and pause for the correct gap duration.
 There are longer gaps between words than letters in a word.
 The duration of gaps and the number of dots and dashes used determines what words or numbers the person is trying to convey via Morse Code.

 What is the Morse code machine called?

-The machine used to receive Morse code was known as a telegraph.
+The telegraph was the machine first used to receive Morse code.

 How do you read Morse code?